If you have student loans, you have something in common with 42 percent of adults who have attended college.

 - American Student Assistance (https://www.asa.org) – ASA is a nonprofit organization with a mission to help students and families discover educational and career opportunities.
 Student loan counseling is one of the many services they provide.

-- LendEDU’s Student Loan Exit Counseling Guide – Learn about student loan exit counseling and what questions you should ask.
+- LendEDU’s Student Loan Counseling Guide – Learn about student loan counseling and when it is required.

 Counselors can provide advice about how much to borrow, types of loans, choosing a repayment plan, communicating with your student loan servicer, student loan paperwork, and looking for solutions when you cannot make your monthly student loan payments.
 You can contact a counselor by phone, email, or online chat service.